brunoasm/varKoder/docs/query.md

 ## Query command tips

 The query command preprocesses samples to generate varKode images and then predicts their taxonomy by using a pretrained neural network.
-See `image` command tips for options  `--no-merge`, `--no-adapter`, `--stats-file`, `--int-folder` , `--cpus-per-thread` and `--kmer-size`.
+See `image` command tips for options  `--no-merge`, `--no-adapter`, `--stats-file`, `--int-folder` , `--no-deduplicate`, `--cpus-per-thread` and `--kmer-size`.

 If `--max-bp` is less than the data available for a sample, *varKoder* will ramdomly choose reads to include.
 If it is more than the data available for a sample, this sample will be skipped.